To support those in financial need, NMPAT is able to offer remission of fees .

 Applications for support, detailing current experience and costs associated with lessons are invited to firstname.lastname@example.org

-The Gordon Robinson Awards are given annually to two members of each of the Regional Music and Arts Centres for outstanding commitment to their musical studies.
+The Gordon Robinson Awards are given annually to members of each of the Regional Music and Arts Centres for outstanding commitment to their musical studies.
 The awards are made in the autumn and acknowledged at Youth in Concert in the Derngate, nominated by the Centre Heads in consultation with their staff.

-There are a number of awards given to players of specific Instruments.
+There are a number of awards given to players of specific instruments.
 These are awarded by nomination from the staff of the various instrumental departments and presented at Youth in Concert:

 Two awards for Brass Players who made an outstanding contribution during their time in County Groups.
 Given in the name of former County Music Advisor Malcolm Tyler.

 An award, usually, for low brass players who have made an outstanding contribution during their time in County Groups.
 Given in memory of former NMPAT Office Manager, Margaret Lloyd.

 Three awards for Woodwind Players who made an outstanding contribution during their time in County Groups.
 Given in the name of former woodwind teacher Peter Davies.

 Two awards for singers who have made an outstanding contribution during their time in County Groups.
 Given in memory of Shirley Grant.

 For outstanding contribution to the Percussion Department.
 Given by former chairman of the Governors, Dr Richard Coles.

 For outstanding contribution, presented by the Chairman of the Trust.

 For outstanding contribution to Chamber Music.
 Created from public donation to remember Xing and Alice Ding.